A Pickle for the Knowing Ones: Content and themes

-The text is structured like a series of letters; each section is signed "Timothy Dexter", "T Dexter", or "T D'r" variably at the bottom, with some containing headings like "From the museum of Timothy Dexter, esq."
-Throughout, Dexter complains about things like politicians and the clergy, while also praising his own glory and power.
-He even suggests that what the United States needed was an emperor, and that they should "Call for me to take the helm".
+The text is structured like a series of letters; each section is signed "Timothy Dexter", "T Dexter", or "T D'r" variously at the bottom, with some containing headings like "From the museum of Timothy Dexter, esq."
+Throughout, Dexter complains about things like politicians and the clergy, while praising his own glory and power.
+He also suggests that what the United States needed was an emperor, and that they should "Call for me to take the helm".

 After receiving complaints about the lack of punctuation, Dexter published a second edition in 1805, this time containing pages full of punctuation in the appendix.
 He tells the readers to "peper and solt it as they plese".
-Six more editions were published after Dexter died in 1806, containing letters and speeches by Dexter added by editors.
+Six more editions were published after Dexter died on October 26, 1806, containing letters and speeches by Dexter added by editors.

-Legacy
+Reception

-Nineteenth-century poet Oliver Wendell Holmes Sr. wrote in The Atlantic in 1890, "I am afraid that Mr. Emerson and Mr. Whitman must yield the claim of declaring American literary independence to Lord Timothy Dexter, who not only taught his countrymen that they need not go to the Heralds' College to authenticate their titles of nobility, but also that they were at perfect liberty to spell just as they liked, and to write without troubling themselves about stops of any kind."
+The writing style of A Pickle for the Knowing Ones was heavily criticized by poets and writers; in 1890, nineteenth-century poet Oliver Wendell Holmes Sr. wrote in The Atlantic that Ralph Waldo Emerson and Walt Whitman should not have allowed Dexter to write the book, since his countrymen would believe that they "need not go to the Heralds' College to authenticate their titles of nobility", and that they should disregard correctly spelling words.

-The book was also covered by The New York Times in 1925.
+Described as a "jumble of letters promiscuously gathered together", the book was also covered by The New York Times in 1925.
 The author drew a comparison to Benjamin Franklin's Poor Richard's Almanack and detailed its usefulness in teaching typing, writing "for the student cannot allow his eyes to stray from the text to the keys and make a successful copy."
-Additionally, Dexter and A Pickle for the Knowing Ones were written on by author W. H. Blumenthal in 1932.
+Additionally, Dexter and A Pickle for the Knowing Ones were written on by author W. H. Blumenthal in a 1932 essay about eccentric authors, in which he analyzed how readers and the general public should treat them.